 Interpreting, transliteration, transcription services, note-taking and assistive listening devices are all services that could be provided to accommodate deaf and hard of hearing students.

 Sign Language Interpreting– A sign language interpreter is a trained qualified professional who facilitates communication between hearing and deaf individuals who use American Sign Language.

 Note-Taking – Note taking assistance is often necessary for students with disabilities to have a record of lectures for future study and review.
-UMBC can provide peer note-takers for deaf and hard of hearing students to access information that is discussed in classes.

 All services provided to deaf and hard of hearing UMBC students are coordinated through SDS’s Deaf & Hard of Hearing Services Coordinator, Michael Canale.
 For more information please contact: email@example.com

 Maryland Governor’s Office of the Deaf & Hard of Hearing (ODHH), http://www.odhh.maryland.gov – Provides expertise related to deaf and hard of hearing issues to Maryland citizens and to facilitate their ability of access resources and services, information and offers resources related to deaf and hard of hearing individuals in Maryland.

 Pepnet 2 Deaf and Hard of Hearing, http://www.pepnet.org – Increases the educational, career and lifetime choices available to individuals who are deaf or hard of hearing as well as information about increasing outcomes for those who are deaf and hard of hearing.